tjhowse/grocy_pad/LEARNING.md

 The qwerty face module fires pin 5 interrupt when a button is pressed, but the core2 module has pin 5 on the header connected to pin 33, so the example projects don't work.

+# i2c weirdness

+Using `from machine import i2c` and setting up an i2c bus on a couple of pins doesn't seem to work reliably.
+There's some persistent state lingering that means that approach only works if the hardware was already set up using `import i2c_bus\ni2c_bus.easyI2C()`, for some reason.